diffix/reference/docs/misc.md

 Note that not only does this description assume that the query engine optimization doesn't evaluate conditions unnecessarily, it depends on it.
 If the query engine doesn't do this, then the LE logic has to be sophisticated enough to recognize when evaluated conditions in fact have no effect.

 > TODO: Reverse noise exploitation attack needs more thought.
 > TODO: Think how to seed noise layer when a condition has zero effect.

 ## Adjusting aggregate values

 We call changing a row from included to excluded, or vice versa, as *flipping* the row.
 A flipped row can lead to an adjustment in the query's aggregate outputs.

 > TODO: Work through the details of this.
 Not straightforward in many cases.
 May not even be possible in some cases?

+> TODO: Seb suggests we might be able to compute per-combination aggregates, and then compute the final aggregate based on which combinations remain.

 ## Seeding materials